The Best And Worst Foods To Buy At Aldi

 Best: Healthy snacks

-Since Aldi keeps tight control over exactly what makes it to their shelves, that means they also have their finger on the pulse of what their consumers want.
-Today, that means snacks that are filling and delicious while being good for you, and Clark says you'll find a whole selection of healthy snacks at Aldi.
-That includes things like popcorn, sweet potato chips, gluten-free pretzels, and gluten-free granola.
+Since Aldi keeps tight control over exactly what makes it to store shelves, that means it also have its finger on the pulse of what consumers want.
+Today, that means snacks that are filling and delicious while being more or less good for you, like popcorn, sweet potato chips, gluten-free pretzels, and gluten-free granola.

 If gluten-free makes you cringe a bit, don't worry.
-Spoon University says their quinoa chips, salsas, and hummus can be the perfect quick fix that's not going to ruin your diet, and you can also be sure to find fun things like wasabi nuts and pumpkin seed brittle.
+The store's quinoa chips, salsas, and hummus can be the perfect quick fix that's not going to ruin your diet, either.
+Yu can also be sure to find fun things like wasabi nuts and pumpkin seed brittle.

 Worst: Plastic-wrapped produce